farukincibas/farukincibas.github.io/_posts/2022-01-02-react-dompurify-dangerouslySetInnerHTML.md

 When to use dangerouslySetInnerHTML?
 ---

-if you take html data from rich text editor or it is coming from another application that html and you want to use your app like 3d secure form
+if you take html data from rich text editor or it is coming from another application that html and you want to use your app.

 Why Dompurify
 ---